By Ari Weinzweig

 Cooking Edna Lewis’ food at the Roadhouse, Head Chef Bob Bennett, who’s been at the Roadhouse since we opened the restaurant in 2003, shares a lot of these same beliefs about food and cooking.
 Bob shared: “I like Edna Lewis for a lot of reasons.
 Three things stand out that hit home for me.
 The first being the simplicity of the food, from the raising of it, through to the way it’s cooked.
 There is a certain air of ‘this is how real food is made’—it’s a style of cooking where the products do all the talking.
 The second thing is the sense of community and family that comes through.
 All her food is gathering food.
 It’s the food you want to see on the table when you sit with family, because it’s the work of the whole family to make it from seed to table.
 The third thing is that for some reason, for myself, being able to cook her food instills a sense of connection to the past.
 It’s an honor to be cooking it, and a responsibility in presenting it.”

 While the food for the meal will come from the work of Lewis, the wines are from Mr. Mack.
-Andre is African American, and I am not, but our culinary backgrounds appear to have more in common than either of us did with the food with which the young Edna Lewis lived every day.
-He was raised in Trenton, New Jersey, a far cry from the countryside of rural Virginia that gave Lewis her culinary roots.
+André is African American, and I am not, but our culinary backgrounds appear to have more in common than either of us did with the food with which the young Edna Lewis lived every day.
+He was largely raised in Texas, yet grew up all over the place, a far cry from the countryside of rural Virginia that gave Lewis her culinary roots.
 Wild berry picking was not on either of our weekly agenda of activities; neither of our respective families drank or knew much of anything about food or cooking.

-Andre and I also have a high affinity for t-shirts.
-Andre designs and sells his own.
+André and I also have a high affinity for t-shirts.
+André designs and sells his own.
 “I was always a t shirt guy,” he told me.
 “Chef Thomas Keller had a rather keen sense of humor and it was great to see how he wove it into the menu.
 When I worked at Per Se they made t-shirts for the staff any time there’s something going on.
 When you saw someone wear the shirt you knew they worked there.
 I wanted to do it, too, for the wine.”
-They’re part of Andre’s efforts (successful, I’d say) to infuse some humor and casual context into a wine world that often takes itself awfully seriously.
+They’re part of André’s efforts (successful, I’d say) to infuse some humor and casual context into a wine world that often takes itself awfully seriously.
 Like Randall Graham at Bonny Doon, he brings intelligence and wit to his work, all the while making really good wines.
-He’s even designed what might be the world’s first wine-centric coloring book.
+He’s even designed what might be the world’s first culinary-centric coloring book.
 He’s anything but mainstream.
-So much so that he named his winery Mouton Noir—“black sheep” in French!
-Building on that sense of fun and deeply held philosophy, Andre works very hard at his wine making.
+Building on that sense of fun and deeply held philosophy, André works very hard at his wine making.
 You can see the results in the awards he’s won.
 Best Young Sommelier in America in 2003, the first African American to win that distinguished honor.
 His wines are on the lists of many of the country’s best restaurants.